 Close

-6. A way to focus people's attention on a chart or graph etc..., is
+6. A way to focus people's attention on a chart or graph, is

 As you can see:

-(phrase) This is commonly used in presentations when you start to describe data in a graph or chart.
-This phrase is followed by a description of what happens in the chart or graph etc..., e.g. 'as you can see, profits fell in May'.
+(phrase) This phrase is used to draw the attention of audience to some form of visual display (e.g. a chart, graph, photo etc...) which you are going to talk about in the presentation.
+With charts or graphs in presentations, it is commonly used when you start to describe data contained in a graph or chart.
+It is followed by a description of what happens in the chart or graph etc..., e.g. 'as you can see, profits fell in May'.
 In Spanish: "como pueden ver".

 Close